Category Archives: German Royals

 Pauline had one elder brother:

 In 1795, Pauline agreed to marry Leopold I, Prince of Lippe.
 Throughout Leopold’s upbringing and education, he exhibited a lack of strength of character, a lack of interest, a lack of concentration, and a tendency to mental disorders.
-Leopold had succeeded his father when he was fourteen years old and took over the reins of government on his 21st birthday in 1789.
-However, by the next year, Leopold’s mental disorders interfered in his role as reigning prince and he was deemed incapacitated by the Reichskammergericht (Imperial Chamber Court), one of the two highest judicial institutions in the Holy Roman Empire, and placed under guardianship.
+Leopold succeeded his father when he was fourteen years old and took over the reins of government on his 21st birthday in 1789.
+However, by the next year, Leopold’s mental disorders interfered with his role as reigning prince and he was deemed incapacitated by the Reichskammergericht (Imperial Chamber Court), one of the two highest judicial institutions in the Holy Roman Empire, and placed under guardianship.
 In 1795, the guardianship was conditionally lifted after Leopold’s condition improved and that is when Pauline agreed to marry him.
 On January 2, 1796, at Ballenstadt Castle in Ballenstedt, Principality of Anhalt-Bernburg, now in the German state of Saxony-Anhalt, Pauline and Leopold I, Prince of Lippe were married.

 Pauline and her two sons; Credit – Wikipedia